Labour and employment: workplace health and safety (WHS) in Australia

 South Eastern Sydney Local Health District

-- Defending the Commonwealth Department of the Environment and Energy in a prosecution under the Work Health and Safety Act relating to the death of a contracted helicopter pilot in the Australian Antarctic Territories.
+- Defending the Department of the Environment and Energy (Commonwealth) in a prosecution under the Work Health and Safety Act which is on appeal to the Supreme Court.

 Brookfield Global Integrated Solutions